 When trying to adopt a healthier lifestyle, it is important to take the time to ‘set yourself up for success’.
 On way to “set yourself up for success” is to set up a home gym.
 Even with minimal equipment, a home gym is a great way to “set yourself up for success” because it ensures you can always do something.

 If you don’t have time for a full workout at the gym (especially because getting to the gym involves travel time), no problem, do a workout at home.
 Something is always better then nothing!!

 If you have a tight budget, don’t worry.
 You can put together a really decent gym without spending a ton of money!

 Get your cardio in by running or walking outside.
 Or, run up and down the stairs in your building.
 If you want to invest in a piece of cardio equipment that will not break the bank and doesn’t take up a lot of room, buy a mini-trampoline.
 They are fun, low impact, and a great complement to running or walking outside.

 You can do a full body strength workout by using your own body as resistance.
-To ensure your workouts don’t become too monotonous, invest in one or more of the following inexpensive pieces.
+To ensure your workouts don’t become too monotonous, invest in one or more of the following inexpensive pieces of home gym gear.

 2. The Stability ball.
 Depending on where you buy it, the ball costs between $20 and $50.
 Use it to simulate a bench at the gym, or do push-ups and crunches on it.

 3. Free weights.
 Start with light weights and buy heavier as you get stronger.

 4. The Foam Roller.
 The typical foam roller costs around $35 or $40, but it is so worth the money.
 It is a fantastic piece of equipment for anyone who sits.
 To stretch your chest, lie on it lengthwise and spread your arms out to the side.
 It can also be used as a bench to do exercises like bench press and french press, or use it to massage out sore muscles.
 It is a must for any athlete!